Jonathan Rothberg: Recognition

 Rothberg was awarded the National Medal of Technology and Innovation by President Barack Obama in 2016 for his “pioneering inventions and commercialization of next-generation DNA sequencing technologies, making access to genomic information easier, faster and more cost-effective for researchers around the world".

 Rothberg received the Connecticut Medal of Technology in 2010.
-In 2012, Rothberg was awarded the Wilbur Cross Medal as a distinguished alumni from Yale University.
+In 2012, Rothberg was awarded the Wilbur Cross Medal as a distinguished alumnus from Yale University.
 Rothberg made Fortune Magazine's 2001 list of the 40 richest Americans under 40.
 Rothberg was elected a member of the National Academy of Engineering in 2004 for the application of engineering principles to the mining of genomic information for the discovery and development of new drugs.
+In 2018, he received the Award for Excellence in Molecular Diagnostics from the Association for Molecular Pathology.